hpc/charliecloud/doc/ch-image.rst

 This mode largely defeats the cache.
-While images descending from :code:`DEST` will use the latest version (as :code:`FROM` normally behaves), no other operations can re-use the results with a cache hit, and :code:`ch-image shell` cannot have a cache hit itself.
+While images descending from :code:`DEST` will use the latest version (as :code:`FROM` normally behaves), no other operations can re-use the results with a cache hit, and :code:`ch-image modify` cannot have a cache hit itself.
 (This is implemented with a random state ID.)
 We reasoned that making an interactive session cache-aware would be too difficult both conceptually and to implement.
 The mode is much like